cookiecutter/cookiecutter-django/docs/deployment-on-pythonanywhere.rst

 And then go to the Web tab and hit **Reload**

-**TIP:** *if you're really keen, you can set up git-push based deployments:  https://blog.pythonanywhere.com/87/*
+.. note:: If you're really keen, you can set up git-push based deployments:  https://blog.pythonanywhere.com/87/